ViktorBash/ViktorBash/README.md

 # Hi there, I'm Viktor Basharkevich 👋

 ## About Me
-- 🖥️ I love to program, whether it be web development, machine learning, data structures/algorithms, or other stuff!
+- 🖥️ I love to program, whether it be frontend web dev, backend web dev, machine learning, data analysis, or other stuff
-- 💻 Here is my [portfolio website][website], showcasing some of my projects
+- 💻 Here is my [portfolio website][website], showcasing my projects and resume
-- 📚 I am a senior in high school in the NJ/NYC metro area
+- 📚 I am a senior in high school in the NJ/NYC metro area, I will be attending Columbia as a CS major in the fall
-- 🌱 Goal: Learn & Make More
+- 🌱 Goals: Learn More Tech, Make More Projects

 ## Tech I Use:
 <p>